plj611/FullStack_Capstone/README.md

 #### Database Setup

-Before the backend can be run, Postgres must be run on the system.
+Before the backend can be run, Postgres must be running on the system.
 To setup the database for the backend, run:

 ```
 dbcreate capstone